rae-gh/rae/docs/geometry/prometry.md

 ## Validation
 Speaking of fun AlphaFold structures, the Ramachandran plots are interesting.
-The **Validation** page shows either the distribution of bond lengths for some of the key distances in the backbon, or overlays the on an accpepted Ramachandran grid - these plots for the same TP53 AlphaFold structure:
+The **Validation** page shows either the distribution of bond lengths for some of the key distances in the backbone, or overlays on an accpepted Ramachandran grid - these plots for the same TP53 AlphaFold structure:

 ![alt text](rama-alpha.png)